howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 Let's try to understand what's going on in that code snippet:

-1. You're importing the required dependencies from the installed npm packages.
+1. You're importing the required dependencies from the installed packages.
-1. Here you create the `httpLink` that will connect your `ApolloClient` instance with the GraphQL API; your GraphQL server will be running on `http://localhost:4000`.
+1. Here you create the `httpLink` that will connect your `ApolloClient` instance with the GraphQL API, your GraphQL server will be running on `http://localhost:4000`.
 1. Now you instantiate `ApolloClient` by passing in the `httpLink` and a new instance of an `InMemoryCache`.
 1. Finally you render the root component of your React app.
 The `App` is wrapped with the higher-order component `ApolloProvider` that gets passed the `client` as a prop.